-- 1. Ability to describe the importance of Rock Mechanics in the field of mining and identify the physical and mechanical properties of rocks. - 2.
-Ability to understand stress and strain in rocks and the physical and mechanical properties of rocks and failure criteria for rock and rock mass. - 3.
-Ability to calculate stress and strain in rocks, determination of rock properties by lab and in-situ method.
+- 1. Ability to describe the importance of Rock Mechanics in the field of mining and identify of the physical and mechanical properties of rocks. - 2.
+Ability to calculate the stress and strain in rocks and rockmass. - 3.
+Ability to understand the time dependent behaviour by rheological models and determination of elastic constants of rocks.